CodecademyCommunity/CodecademyCommunity.github.io/README.md

 ## Getting Started

 First, change directory into /next where to port is.
 Then run "npm install".

+Create a file for env-variables called .env.local
+In that file enter the following environmental variables with your values for the Discord API:
+`
+BOT_TOKEN
+GUILD_ID
+`

 Then do:

 ```bash
 npm run dev